-Harvard College Doesn't Honor Felons
+Harvard's Rejection Of Chelsea Manning And Michelle Jones Proves Academia's Intolerance

 Or not—honoring convicted felons was a thing of Harvard, circa 24 hours ago.

-And while the rejections of Chelsea Manning and Michelle Jones had the severe PR misfortunte of occurring on the same week, we need to understand that they both stem from the same impetus.
+And while the rejections of Chelsea Manning and Michelle Jones had the severe PR misfortune of occurring on the same week, we need to understand that they both stem from the same impetus.

 Here’s the sad truth of liberal, liberal arts colleges: They’re not that open.